 • Research

-I would include clinical experiences that showed longitudinal involvement, for instance clinical scribe experience for a few months, or a free clinic volunteering experiences over a few years.
-I would say the same for research.
-If there is one research project which you continued over a few years that resulted in publications, posters, or presentations.
+I would include clinical experiences that showed longitudinal involvement, for instance, clinical scribe experience for a few months, or free clinic volunteering experiences over a few years.
+I would say the same for research, if there is one research project that you continued over a few years that resulted in publications, posters, or presentations.

 The qualities that medical schools are searching for in applicants can be identified by looking at the AAMC Core Competencies, which are spread across three areas:

-How did I choose what to make my most meaningful experiences?
+How did I choose my AMCAS most meaningful experiences?

-Regarding the most meaningful designation, I would highly emphasize having at least 1 or more meaningful experience that is a part of your clinical hours for medical school (can be paid or unpaid) where you participated in direct patient care.
+Regarding the most meaningful designation, I would highly emphasize having at least 1 or more meaningful experiences that are a part of your clinical hours for medical school (can be paid or unpaid) where you participated in direct patient care.
 After all, you are applying to medical school!

-For the other two most meaningful experiences, they can be anything that you have a lot to talk about and have shown extensive time commitment to, or have accolades from, or that you truly are passionate about.
-This can be a sport that you did for several years, an instrument that you mastered, a research project that you did several years that resulted in publications or presentations, or community service work that had you advanced in leadership/responsibilities.
+The other two most meaningful experiences can be anything that you have a lot to talk about and have shown extensive time commitment to, or have accolades from, or that you truly are passionate about.
+This can be a sport that you did for several years, an instrument that you mastered, a research project that you participated in for several years that resulted in publications or presentations, or community service work that had you advanced in leadership/responsibilities.

 I would recommend making the 3 meaningful experiences in different categories to show variety, but all 3 should showcase deep commitment and investment into something.
 This is important because a medical career takes deep investment and commitment, so your experiences should reflect that.